 - do NOT provide services that are similar to those currently being provided by UC employees

-- The California Public Contract Code (Section 10365.5) and University of California policies prohibit the University from entering into a subsequent contract with an independent consultant for the performance of services that the independent consultant previously recommended.
-If the department contemplates that an independent consultant might later provide the services that he or she will recommend, this possibility must be included in the initial agreement with that independent consultant.
+The California Public Contract Code (Section 10365.5) and University of California policies prohibit the University from entering into a subsequent contract with a consultant for the performance of services that the consultant previously recommended.
+If the department contemplates that a consultant might later provide the services that he or she will recommend, this possibility must be included in the initial agreement with that independent consultant.

 Speaker and Trainer Agreements